tyjo/ABC-Discsim/README.md

 # _Inference of dispersal and colonization and dispersal under a spatially-continuous coalescent model_

 Simulation code used for data generation in _Inference of dispersal and colonization and dispersal under a spatially-continuous coalescent model_.
-Methods and results are outlined in the paper.
+Explicit methods and results are outlined in the paper.

 ## Dependencies
 * Python v2.7